GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold"> <i>user-deleted</i> webhook event now includes assigned groups</summary>

-The webhook event *user-deleted* includes all groups the user is assigned to that follow *<namespace>:<group name>*.
+The webhook event *user-deleted* includes all groups the user is assigned to that follow *namespace:group name*.
 This limits the groups to those belonging to a tenant and does not expose any TechPass internal groups the user is assigned to.
 </details>

 **Fixes**